 The Great Turkey Fry

-The holidays are rolling in and your tenant decides to throw a beautiful and lively Thanksgiving party.
+Let’s imagine a tenant decides to throw a beautiful and lively Thanksgiving party.
 They are excited about serving their guests only the most delectable turkey dinner.
 Without your knowledge, they head up to the nearest store and purchase a brand new turkey fryer.

 The day of the party rolls around and while the party goers flow in, the booze starts flowing as well.
 Your tenant sets up the turkey fryer over their fifth glass of wine and pays little attention to the directions.